tschumann/sandbot/HPB_Bot_ReadMe.txt

+botman's HPB bot template source code

+The template source code (hpb_bot_template_4.zip) has been extensively modified and augmented (drawing inspiration from hpb_bot_plugin.zip and singlep-1.0.zip and probably other things too).

+tschumann

 botman's HPB bot template source code - March 25, 2004

 The template source code has been updated to support the Steam engine.